heyjessi/thunderwear/README.md

 ## acknowledgements

-Special thanks go to Nick Wong, Thomas Chang, and Emma Ling for helping us learn Swift and get a headstart on our project.
+Special thanks goes to our TFs Miles, Menaka, and Emma as well as Nick and Thomas for helping us learn Swift and get a headstart on our project.
 We couldn't have made a usable iOS app without you.

 Thunderwear is brought to you by three CS50 students :girl: :boy: :girl: